 Forming a German company abroad is always more difficult due to the extra bureaucratic hoops to jump through.
 The difficulty level, however, depends on whether you’re an EU or EWR, non-EU or German citizen.

 Read on to find out how the process of forming a company from abroad works and what you should keep in mind when doing so.

-The bureaucratic peculiarities of forming a company from abroad
+What are the bureaucratic peculiarities of forming a German company abroad?

 You may freely choose a legal company form for your company in Germany as a citizen of an EU country or of a non-member country (Drittstaat).

 However, foreign entrepreneurs will need to provide additional notarised documents, such as an apostilled translation of the certificate and articles of incorporation or a letter of authentication for the respective founding documents.

 Proof of qualifications (for the German authorities)

 In addition to the usual steps of the company formation process, you may also be required to provide proof of your professional qualifications.
 This is the case, for example, when you are planning to open a handicraft business where the presence of a master craftsman is necessary (Meisterpflicht).

 Make sure to find out what requirements you’ll have to meet when opening a business in your chosen industry.